 Don't just rely on technology

 Yes, I actually said that.
 Solving this problem requires a different mindset and thought process.
 We cannot rely on technology alone.
 The talent crisis is real and we don't have the privilege to wait for a few years.
-There are companies and individuals who work with organizations to look at their people, processes and technology through a holistic way which means organizations can discover ways to get more done without adding any more resources.
+There are companies and individuals who work with organizations to look at their people, processes, and technology in a holistic way which means organizations can discover ways to get more done without adding any more resources.
 Companies can't do everything themselves and this is where other security service providers can be of help.

 Try new approaches to hiring